luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Show last message preview and timestamp
     - Link to conversation detail page
 2. Create route `/messages` for conversations list
-3. Add navigation link to messages page
+3. Add navigation to messages:
+    - Add "Messages" link/button on Dashboard page
+    - Link navigates to `/messages` route
+    - Style appropriately for mobile-first design
 4. Style for mobile-first design
-5. Test: Foster can see their conversation, can navigate to it
+5. Test: Foster can see their conversation, can navigate to it from dashboard

 **Testing:**